Looking for a fountain pen friendly planner?

-Midori Japan’s MD Paper Products have a minimalist lineup of planners.
+Midori Japan’s MD Paper Products has a minimalist lineup of planners.
 They offer:

-- MD Notebook Diary Thin with monthly calendar and gridded pages for memos;
+- MD Notebook Diary Thin with a monthly calendar and gridded pages for memos;

 - MD Notebook Diary 1 Day 1 Page with 385 pages of monthly calendar and daily notes;